epfl-dcsl/miralis-artifact-keystone/readme.md

 **Image_keystone**: A linux kernel with the keystone driver.
 To install the driver, run `modprobe keystone-driver`.

-**keystone_ext2.img**: A disk image that contains examples of enclave application in the `/usr/share/keystone/examples` directory.
+**keystone.ext2**: An ext2 filesystem that contains examples of enclave application in the `/usr/share/keystone/examples` directory.
 It also contains the iozone binary

 **opensbi-linux-keystone.**: An opensbi binary that will jump to the `Image_keystone` payload